-Welcome to Money Chisme, the go-to show for Latinos ready to take control of their financial future!
+Welcome to Money Chisme, the go-to show for Latinas ready to take control of their financial future!
 Whether you're learning about investing for beginners, building generational wealth, or launching a side hustle, this podcast is designed to empower our comunidad with the tools and strategies to thrive.
-I break down the essentials of personal finance, real estate investing, and entrepreneurship in the Latino community, helping you grow your money while staying connected to your roots.
-My mission is to close the racial wealth gap by sharing relatable success stories, practical advice, and wealth-building tips tailored for Latinos.
+I break down the essentials of personal finance, real estate investing, and entrepreneurship in the Latina community, helping you grow your money while staying connected to your roots.
+My mission is to close the racial wealth gap by sharing relatable success stories, practical advice, and wealth-building tips tailored for Latinas.
 Whether you're dreaming of financial independence or growing your business, we’ve got you covered.
 Tune in, level up, and let’s build the future we deserve—together!

 The 'Big Beautiful Boycott' is a response to the political and economic challenges faced by communities during the holiday season.
 I talk about the importance of resisting consumerism, reimagining holiday traditions, and supporting local initiatives.
 The discussion also highlights the need for financial empowerment as a form of resistance against systemic issues affecting marginalized communities.